 From this vantage point, I can observe Italy’s Leirici with my literary binoculars.
 In the chapter “Italy Revisited,” James describes this quaint seaside town: “This bay of Lerici is charming; the bosky grey-green hills close it in, and on either side of the entrance, perched on a bold headland, a wonderful old crumbling castle keeps ineffectual guard.”

-And so James sketches without canvas or oils his Portrait of A Sea Village.
-He travels to Lerici on a sentimental pilgrimage.
+And so James sketches without canvas or oils his portrait of a sea village.
+He travels to Lerici on a sentimental pilgrimage to see the last place where Percy Bysshe Shelley lived.
 It is well-trod ground for the British.
-Henry James writes:

 Comments are welcome!